seedmetrics/PowerBI/README.md

 # PowerBI
 This advanced Power BI template was built by [SeedMetrics](https://seedmetrics.io) to compliment our Quickbooks Online connector.
-To connect this template to your QBO instance, [schedule on onboarding session with our team](https://calendly.com/seedmetrics-dj/onboarding?a2=GitHub).
+You can use our demo for free or you can connect this template to your live QBO instance in just 5 minutes -- [instructions found here](https://seedmetrics.notion.site/?pvs=4).

-# Try the demo
+# Using the demo

-To use our demo, **[fill out this quick form](https://form.jotform.com/250335044965154)** so we can send you the connection configs!
+To connect this template to demo data, **[fill out this quick form](https://form.jotform.com/250335044965154)** so we can send you demo credentials, then follow the instructions below.
-- Tenant Name: `DunderMifflin`
-- Server hostname:  _(details provided via email)_
-- HTTP path: _(details provided via email)_

-- Personal Access Token: _(details provided via email)_

 # Getting Started